 Knowing web design trends in China is especially crucial for western companies who are expanding their presence into this market.
-Just translating your existing website into the Chinese language will not help your business.
+Just translating your existing website into the Chinese language and hire Chinese developers without any guidance will not help your business.
 The structure and design of your western website will most likely not be successful in addressing the cultural differences and consumer behaviors typical of this market.

 In this post, we will not try to determine whether Western or Chinese web design is better or more effective.
 Our aim is to help you understand how people perceive, or use the web in China.
 The following points will provide you with valuable insights which will make your web design appealing to the Chinese audience.
 To achieve the best results in China, it is crucial to be assisted by a web designer with a firm grasp on the local market and a good sense of successful web design in China.

 If you have surfed Chinese websites before, you may have been overwhelmed by the number of links and text you may find on a single page.
 At times, Chinese sites may make you feel like you are stuck in the year 2000 when overcrowded and confusing web pages were the norm.

 The lack of development in Chinese web design has been perceived by many as if the country had been left behind, or as a symptom of poor quality.
 In reality, there are specific reasons for these significant differences between Western and Chinese web design.

 One critical reason is the nature of the Chinese language and how it is handled by the “search” function.
 The “search” algorithm is amazingly effective in English or similar languages.
 With typing a single word, the algorithm can easily refer to a large amount of related content making your research for additional information very simple and efficient.